joao-reis25/myChatbot/README.md

 ## Getting Started

 1. Clone the repository
-2. Install the dependencies
+2. Install the dependencies:   ```bash pip install -r requirements.txt   ```
-3. Run the application
+3. Make sure you have Ollama running locally

 ## Usage

-1. Run the application
+1. Start the application:   ```bash streamlit run app.py   ```
-2. Ask a question
+2. Upload your PDF documents through the web interface
+3. Ask questions about your documents in the chat interface